trueos/trueos-docs/trueos-handbook/helpsupport.rst

 Many users benefit from keyboard shortcuts and we aim to make them available in every |trueos| utility.
 Qt makes it easy to assign keyboard shortcuts.
-For instance, to configure keyboard shortcuts that browse the **File** menu, put :command:`&File` in the text slot for the menu entry when making the application.
-Whichever letter has the :kbd:`&` symbol in front of it will become the hot key.
+For instance, to configure keyboard shortcuts for browsing the **File** menu, put *&File* in the text slot for the menu entry when making the application.
+Whichever letter has the :kbd:`&` symbol in front of it becomes the hot key.
 You can also make a shortcut key by clicking the menu or submenu entry and assigning a shortcut key.
 Be careful not to duplicate hot keys or shortcut keys.
 Every key in a menu and submenu should have a key assigned for ease of use and accessibility. :numref:`Table %s <shortcuts>` and :numref:`Table %s <hotkeys>` summarize the commonly used shortcut and hot keys.